NACLab/ngc-museum/exhibits/pc_recon/README.md

 Ororbia, Alexander, and Daniel Kifer.
 "The neural coding framework for learning generative models."
 Nature communications 13.1 (2022): 2064.

+Rao, Rajesh PN, and Dana H. Ballard.
+"Predictive coding in the visual cortex: a functional interpretation of some extra-classical receptive-field effects."
+Nature neuroscience 2.1 (1999): 79-87.
 ```

 and, furthermore, incorporating the sparse kurtotic prior (over neural activities) from: